 — Joueur du Grenier (on the Lord of the Rings SNES game), Joueur du Grenier

-- Canon Character Derailment in general (often referred to as Out of Character or OOC).
+- Canonical Character Derailment in general (often referred to as Out of Character or OOC).

 - Radical backstory alterations, whether it be as part of the Possession Sue process or to set them up as a heel so they can Die for Our Ship.

 - Changing their personality in ways that majorly conflict with their established mannerisms (again, for either Possession Sue or Die for Our Ship).
 This especially includes Chickification or Wimpification.

 - (Regularly) Disregarding their capabilities or giving completely new and unlikely ones in order to facilitate the plot.

 - Related to the Character Derailment is the creation of Mary Sue in any of its incarnations.
 In order for Mary Sue to exist, the universe has to bend around him/her and the first thing to happen is for all the characters to become anchored to him/her (whether it be out of reverence or contempt).
 After that, the usual Mary Sue story can play out, basically turning the canon into little more than window dressing for the Wish Fulfillment of the author.